Third woman makes sexual misconduct allegations about Brett Kavanaugh

 "This is ridiculous and from the Twilight Zone," he said.
 "I don’t know who this is and this never happened."

-President Donald Trump knocked Swetnick's lawyer, Avenatti, in a tweet Wednesday afternoon.
+President Donald Trump did not address Swetnick's allegations, but he did knock her lawyer, Avenatti, in a tweet Wednesday afternoon.
 Avenatti also represents porn star Stormy Daniels in her lawsuits against Trump.

 "Avenatti is a third rate lawyer who is good at making false accusations, like he did on me and like he is now doing on Judge Brett Kavanaugh," the president tweeted.
 "He is just looking for attention and doesn’t want people to look at his past record and relationships - a total low-life!"

+“But obviously I take it seriously and believe that it should be investigated by the committees,’’ said Collins, who is considered to be a key vote on Kavanaugh's nomination.

+At one point, Collins, who is facing pressure from both sides over her vote, was shepherded by a cluster of her GOP colleagues onto the Senate floor so she could avoid talking to reporters.
+Sen. John Barrasso, R-Wyo., stood in front of her, walking straight through a group of reporters and saying repeatedly, "Coming through, coming through."

-For his part, Avenatti called for an FBI investigation into Swetnick's allegations.
+For his part, Avenatti has called for an FBI investigation into Swetnick's allegations.

 "Under no circumstances should Brett Kavanaugh be confirmed absent a full and complete investigation," he said on Twitter.